Be Careful with Codeine to Avoid Serious Consequences

 So what should you do?
 You should get treatment for your substance use disorder at a fully certified residential treatment facility.

-The Farley Center Is Here to Help
+Farley Center Is Here to Help

-At The Farley Center, we offer medically supervised detoxification, which makes it possible for you to successfully stop taking codeine or other drugs.
+At Farley Center, we offer medically supervised detoxification, which makes it possible for you to successfully stop taking codeine or other drugs.
 Once you have regained your sobriety, you will enter our robust rehabilitation program—which includes both group and individual therapy—so that you can learn the strategies and skills that will be useful to you as you begin your recovery journey.

-After residential treatment comes to end, you will continue to have access to the Farley Center’s resources and support because we are committed to a continuum of care.
+After residential treatment comes to an end, you will continue to have access to the Farley Center’s resources and support because we are committed to a continuum of care.
 If you need help overcoming a substance use disorder, we are here to meet your needs with personalized, compassionate, evidence-based care.